yatwql/StaffjoyV2/README.md

 There are 2 blood lines for this project:

 * The active development branch is [`master`](https://github.com/LandRover/StaffjoyV2), where new features are being added, dependencies updated and processes change.
 * The [`minimal-fixes-to-compile`](https://github.com/LandRover/StaffjoyV2/tree/minimal-fixes-to-compile) branch contains minimal changes to this original repo to make it compile without altering the original functionality.
-Mainly specifying the version numbers to fit 2016 latest dependencies.
+Mainly by specifying the version numbers to fit 2016 latest dependencies.

 ---